bryceandress/bryceandress.github.io/_posts/2016-07-02-Mr-Robot-CTF.md

 #
 ```

 That just about wraps up this Vulnhub image.
-Hopefully everyone enjoys my first writeup for an image.
+Hopefully everyone enjoys my first writeup for Vulnhub.
 I am still fairly new at CTFs and boot2root
 machines but I plan on doing a lot more of these and to continue writing writeups!
+If anyone has any suggestions on
+what they would like done differently for these writeups please let me know.
 Thanks everyone for reading and if your interested in some security
 content check out my twitter or the rest of my blog.